top of page

 Bio

-Tufawon was recently commissioned by The American Composers Forum to create his upcoming EP “Gradient” as a part of the "Recomposing America" project and The Duluth Art Institute's exhibition "Fur Trade Nation and Ojibwe Adornment: Beads, Ribbon, fur, Cloth".
+Tufawon was commissioned by The American Composers Forum to create his recently released EP “Gradient” as a part of the "Recomposing America" project and The Duluth Art Institute's exhibition "Fur Trade Nation and Ojibwe Adornment: Beads, Ribbon, fur, Cloth".
 Visitors at the Museum will be able to experience the exhibition while listening to his new EP.

 Artistic Vision